ryanmitchell/docs-1/content/collections/pages/collections.md

 ### Root page

-If you specify that your collection should "expect a root page", the first item in the tree UI will be considered the root.
-This entry will _not_ use a slug in its URI.
+If you specify that your collection should "expect a root page", the first item in the tree UI will be considered the "root".
+This entry will _not_ use a slug in its URI — it will be treated as a `/`.

 The most common usage for this is to define a home page in a pages' collection.
 In this example, the root page's url would be `/` instead of `/home`.
+But this woudl also be true of a sub-section.
+If you had an ordered `documents` collection that was set up to live at `/documents/`, the "root" of that collection in this case would be the `/documents/` URL.

 ## Routing

 Entries receive their URLs from their collection's route setting.
 You can use standard meta variables in addition to the variables from the collection's blueprint to define your route rule.
-You can even use [computed values](/computed-values) or Antlers to do advanced things.
+You can even use [computed values](/computed-values) or Antlers to create more complicated dynamic route logic.

 ``` yaml
 route: /blog/{slug}